 One of the most important things you can do when launching a new business is to have your legal issues taken care of.
-This includes choosing the right business structure, setting up a legal budget and becoming familiar with employee laws.
+This includes choosing the right business structure, setting up a legal budget, and becoming familiar with employment laws.
 Here are a few legal tips to help you take care of the paperwork ahead of time and prevent costly conflicts and disputes down the line.

 1. Form A Legal Business Structure

 One of the first things you’ll want to do is set up a proper business structure and get incorporated.
 Setting up business as a sole proprietorship is generally not a good idea as your personal assets may get entangled in case of a lawsuit.
 Popular options include LLC, S Corporation and C Corporation.
 If you plan to seek funding, you’ll need to form a C Corporation.